mryap/fierce-robin/src/pages/posts/google-analytics-app-web-the-new-google-analytics.md

 ## What about Google Analytics?

+Google official line is

+    We recommend continuing to use your existing Analytics properties alongside an App + Web property.

-When I was hired for web analytics project, I also set up Google Analytics App+Web in tandem with Google Analytics.
+When I was hired for web analytics project, I always set up Google Analytics App+Web in tandem with Google Analytics.